DucanKir/pacman/readme.md

 ```

 ### Keypresses
 Pacman moves when you press arrow keys.
 It is not able to move through walls and can use fast track from one side of a game board to another.
-All movements are implemented by removing and adding CSS class from divs.
+All movements are implemented by removing and adding CSS class to divs.

 ```js
 function pacMove(e) {